Jennie Morris Pegram remembers her days playing high school basketball at Cary as among the best times of her life.

 She later played for the famed Haines Hosiery club team that was a national power, but there were few thrills to match playing for her school and community in the old Cary High gym.

 “We had huge crowds,” remembered Pegram, 79.
 “We’d pack the gyms.
 Girls’ high school basketball was really big.”

-But Pegram's Cary High teams in 1947 through 1951 never had the opportunity to play for a N.C.
-High School Athletic Association state title like Millbrook High will on Saturday when it plays West Forsyth at N.C.
-State's Reynolds Coliseum at 4 p.m.
+But Pegram’s Cary High teams in 1947 through 1951 never had the opportunity to play for a N.C.
+High School Athletic Association state title like Millbrook High did Saturday when it defeated West Forsyth at N.C.
+State’s Reynolds Coliseum.

 No girls’ team had that chance until 1972, when the NCHSAA held its first girls’ basketball championship.
 There had been some unofficial state tournaments and Pegram’s 1951 Cary team played in one, drawing more than 6,000 fans to Reynolds for a game against Salemburg, but those events were shut down by 1953.

 This season will include the 98th annual boys’ championship, but only the 41st annual girls’ championship.